folke/KOReader.patches/README.md

 Download the icons `rounded.corner.bl.svg`, `rounded.corner.tl.svg`, `rounded.corner.br.svg` and `rounded.corner.tr.svg` from my icons folder and place the icons in `koreader/icons` in your e-reader.

-Currently the rounded corners make the `description hint tag` on the top right side of the book to become detached from the cover due to rounding off.

-For now I uncheck the "Show hint for books with description" from ""Settings 🞂 Mosaid and detailed list settings 🞂 Display hints " so it looks clean, I may make a fix for this in the future.

 ## 🞂 2-faded-finished-books.lua